klaudiosinani/tusk/readme.md

 ## Disclaimer

-Tusk is an unofficial, open source, third-party, community driven, free app and is not affiliated in no way with Evernote.
+Tusk is an unofficial, open source, third-party, community driven, free app and is not affiliated in any way with Evernote.

 ## Team